Public Records Laws and Social Media Retention in

 Question:

-(1) Are email messages and other electronic communications public records?
-(2) If so, how long must they be kept?
+(2) Are email messages and other electronic communications public records?

 Answer:

-(1) The definition of public records under 22.1(3) is broad enough to encompass email messages and other electronic correspondence.
-(2) State Records Commission policies govern the maintenance and retention of state agency records.
-In addition, various sections of the Iowa Code address other public records.
-For example, Chapter 372.13(5) contains requirements for retention of some city records, such as council minutes, ordinances and resolutions.
-Local government bodies are encouraged to adopt their own records retention policies and to follow them consistently.
-Deleting a typical email message under such a policy should pose no legal problems.
-However, if the message remains retrievable or recoverable then the government body would be obliged to provide it upon request, though the requester can be charged a reasonable fee for retrieval.
+The definition of public records is broad enough to encompass email messages and other electronic correspondence.
+Cities are encouraged to adopt their own records retention policies and to follow them consistently.
+If the message remains recoverable then the city would be obliged to provide it upon request, though the requester can be charged a reasonable fee for retrieval.
+Cities should also be cautious regarding email and other forms of interactive electronic communications in respect to open meetings law.
+[Code of Iowa 22.1(3)]

 Iowa Social Media Records Management in Practice